National Database of Vessel Information

 The NICB database system allows law enforcement officers in the field to query the database and quickly find information about vessels.
 NICB will maintain the system, ensuring only appropriate investigative staff can access it, and in the case of prosecution, provide witnesses and affidavits for the court.
 This service will relieve a manufacturer from providing testimony in such a case.
 Participation in this program serves the entire recreational boating industry.

 To learn more information about NICB and to sign up for the program, please contact Donna Conick with NICB at email@example.com.
-For additional questions contact Robert Newsome with NMMA at (firstname.lastname@example.org).
+For additional questions contact Melissa Taylor with NMMA at (firstname.lastname@example.org).